 Breakfast at En Dulce

 So, if you opted to go out last night, you probably slept in a bit.
-For breakfast head over to En Dulce.
+Whenever you roll out of bed head for breakfast at En Dulce.
 This tiny cafe in Old Town has great breakfast options and large windows where you can watch the bakers bake up some tasty treats.

 Ride the Telefériqo

 After you’re nice and full take a taxi to the Teleferiqo.
-This cable car will bring you to the starting point for a popular hike up to the active Pichincha volcano.
+This cable car ride brings you to the starting point for a popular hike up to the active Pichincha volcano.
 But don’t worry, you don’t need to hike it to take in the sweeping views of Quito below.
 From here you’ll really get an appreciation for how long and skinny this city is.
-On a clear day you may even be able to see Cotopaxi.
+On a clear day, you may even be able to see Cotopaxi.